 Other notable examples include the reactions against Star Wars Battlefront 2 vaults.
 The game was heavily criticized on Reddit and other gaming sites, receiving a meta-critical score of 65 on PC and equally low scores on consoles.
 Despite this, it sold 9 million copies within 6 weeks of release.
 That’s obviously less than EA’s internal goal of 10 million, but 9 million copies is no mean feat.
 Pokemon Sword and Shield has also suffered setbacks, but has become one of the best-selling games on the Switch and one of the best-selling games in Pokemon history.

 So why the gap between fans and game enthusiasts who follow game news and participate in online discussions about games?
-I think for larger and more popular games, the general consumer doesn’t follow game news, or even research or check reviews and ratings.
+I think for larger and more popular games, the general consumer doesn’t follow game news, or even research or check analysis and ratings.
 Maybe that’s because it’s not worth it, since there’s only $60 in the game compared to a big purchase like a car or something.
 But I would like to know more about that.

 Which brings me to my next question.
 Does the opinion of the game’s fans really matter?
 I’d say it doesn’t matter for the big games, but is more important for smaller niche games.
 It’s hard to find a direct comparison, but quick research shows that about 164 million adults in the United States play games.
 In the meantime,